First tips & ideas for fun water games with children

 Step-by-step instructions:

 1. Bring the sliding fun from the outdoor pool into your own garden.
-Slide racing works best if you have a slight slope in your garden.
-Spread your water slide flat on the ground and secure it with the plastic hooks.
+Slip 'n' sliding works best if you have a slight slope in your garden.
+Lay out your water slide flat on the ground and secure it with the plastic pegs.

-2. Connect your garden hose and turn on the tap.
-The water jets moisten the track along the entire route.
+2. Attach your garden hose and turn on the tap.
+The water jets wet the slide along its entire length.

-3. Then slide away: headfirst, on your back or sitting – who slides the fastest?
-If you wish, you can use a stopwatch to determine exact times.
+3. Then slide: headfirst, on your back, or sitting — who slides the fastest?
+If you want, you can use a stopwatch to time exact runs.

-4. If you want it even wilder, you can put a few drops of soap on the slide.
-Make sure it is eco-friendly, because the water will eventually seep into the ground.
+4. If you want it even wilder, you can add a few drops of soap to the slide.
+Make sure it's eco-friendly, because the water will soak into the ground later.

 • a small table or a large box